Standard contractual clauses

 4. The controller’s instructions regarding the transfer of personal data to a third country, including the

-Article 46(2)(c) and (d) of the GDPR, and these Clauses cannot constitute a
+Article 46(2)(c) and (d) of the GDPR and these Clauses cannot constitute a

 9. Assistance to the controller

-obligation to respond to requests for the exercise of data subjects’ rights as laid down in
+obligation to respond to requests for the exercise of the data subject’s rights as laid down in Chapter III of the

 This means that the data processor must, as far as possible, assist the data controller in connection with the